Candy Chromatography: What Makes Those Colors?

 Use paper chromatography to see which dyes are used in the coatings of your favorite colored candies.

 Chromatography is a group of techniques, including paper chromatography, that are used to separate the various components in a complex mixture or solution.
-In each chromatography apparatus there is generally a mobile phase, which is a fluid the solution is dissolved in, and a stationary phase, which is a material the fluid moves through.
-For example, in paper chromatography, water is the mobile phase and filter paper is the stationary phase.
+In each chromatography apparatus there is generally a mobile phase, which is a fluid that runs along the stationary phase, and a stationary phase, that stays stationary while the mobile phase moves through.
+For example in paper chromatography, the mobile phase could be rubbing alcohol, while the stationary phase is the paper, or more precisely the water that is adsorbed to the paper.
 The mobile phase is also called the solvent.

 How does the chromatography setup separate the components in the solution?
 The components ideally move at different speeds as they travel through the stationary phase.
-This is done by adjusting the mobile and stationary phases so that they interact with different properties of the solution's components, such as their molecular size, electrical charge, or other chemical properties, to distinguish and separate them from each other.
-In paper chromatography, different pigments can be separated out from a solution based on the solubility of the pigments.
-A pigment that is more soluble (or more hydrophilic) than another pigment will generally travel farther because it will be easier for it to dissolve in the mobile phase (water) and be carried with the mobile phase along the stationary phase (filter paper).
-A pigment that is less soluble (or more hydrophobic), or interacts more with the filter paper than the water, will generally travel a shorter distance.
+This is done by adjusting the mobile and stationary phases so that individual components of the mixture interact with both phases differently.
+Properties such as solubility, polarity, electrical charge, or other chemical properties usually determine how the components within a mixture are separated from each other.
+In paper chromatography, different pigments can be separated out from a solution based on the same principles.
+A pigment that interacts more with the mobile phase, for example because it is more soluble in the solvent than another pigment will generally travel farther because it will be easier for it to dissolve in the mobile phase and be carried with the mobile phase along the stationary phase.
+A pigment that is less soluble in the solvent, or interacts more with the stationary phase than the mobile phase, will generally travel a shorter distance.
+Because different pigment molecules have different chemical properties, they are separated from each other on the chromatography paper, as shown in Figure 1.

 When measuring the distance the component traveled, you should measure from the origin (where the middle of the spot originally was) and then to the center of the spot in its new location.
 To calculate the Rf value, we then use Equation 1 below.